 Just like people drop off pets to be looked after while away, many would be willing to leave their household plants with your child.
 This job idea particularly appeals to people who are not always keen to have strangers in their homes.

 Also, as 10-year-olds often have limited transport, it is easier to have the plants come to them.

-In many small towns and suburbs, dog walking can be a nice way for a 10-year-old to earn extra cash.
+In many small towns and suburbs, dog walking or pet sitting can be a nice way for a 10-year-old to earn extra cash.

 It is best for kids this age to walk one client’s dog at a time, not a bunch at once, as seen in the movies.
 Exceptions could be if a client has two small dogs, like a pair of pugs.

 Note that dog walking can be a big business; thus, some cities require permits.
 Examples include New York, Chicago, and San Francisco.